Yandex Cloud

 Warning

-Changing additional settings will cause the cluster to restart.
-The exceptions are the maintenance window settings and deletion protection settings.
+Changing additional settings will restart the cluster.
+The only exceptions are the maintenance window and deletion protection settings.

 Management console